Prophecies Of Dune, Part 2

-The syncretism of religions, Catholicism and Islam and Buddhism, that I remember off the top of my head, in the series had import, I feel, too.
+The syncretism of the religions, Catholicism and Islam and Buddhism in the series had import as well.
 But I may leave that for a part three of this blog series.

-Herbert also had a keen interest in the ecology of the earth.
-He studied the sand dunes on the Oregon coast and how scientists battled with nature; against the slow creep of the sand dunes in the early part of the 20th century which nearly took over a town on the Oregon coast.
-They planted European beach grass was planted to halt the progression of the sand dunes which was engulfing roads, the cars and homes.
+Herbert also had a keen interest in the ecology of Earth.
+He studied the sand dunes on the Oregon coast and how scientists battled with nature in relation to these dunes; their battle against the slow creep of the sand dunes in the early part of the 20th century which nearly took over a town on the Oregon coast.
+They planted European beach grass to halt the progression of the sand dunes which was engulfing roads, cars and even homes.
+Thus, the titular name of the series.
 It is interesting how in such cases sand dunes can continue to take over the land until there is nothing but desert.
-This phenomenon has happened in other lands around the world, like certain parts of Africa and the Middle East.
-I’ve heard that the Saharan desert, aeons ago, was significantly smaller than it is today and that many areas in the Middle East, places that encompassed ancient Biblical lands, were once garden-like and green, flowing with water.
+I believe that this phenomenon has happened in other lands around the world, such as certain parts of Africa and the Middle East.
+I’ve heard that the Saharan Desert, aeons ago, was significantly smaller than it is today and that many areas in the Middle East, places that once encompassed ancient Biblical lands, were once garden-like and green, flowing with water.
 The desert has overtaken these places today.
-The role of water scarcity and ecology were important themes in the Dune series, as well as religion and politics.
-As they are today and even more-so than in the past.
-A.I. will become a major problem for us all in regards to access to clean, drinkable water, because the type of chips that were pursued use enormous amounts of energy and need fresh water to keep the massive data centers they inhabit from over heating.
+The role of water scarcity and ecology were important themes in the Dune series as well as religion and politics, as they are today, even more-so than in the past.
+A.I. will become a major problem for us all in regards to access to clean, drinkable water, because the type of chips that were pursued when this technology was still in its infancy uses enormous amounts of energy and they require fresh water to keep the massive data centers they inhabit from over-heating.
+Fresh water is not nearly as plentiful as salt water.
+Thus, humanity faces a catastrophic issue in the near future if this isn’t addressed properly.

 (Spoiler alert!)
 Then, there is the question of the role of Woman.
-I speak of the frightening concept of the civilization of Ix.
+I speak of the frightening concept of Personhood Erasure, detailed in the civilization of Ix.
 There is the mystery of the axlotl tanks throughout the series.
-The axlotl tanks of Ix and recurrent views on women’s roles in society among some internet communities seem similar in a certain way.
-The resurgence in primitive attitudes towards women in certain internet communities - the idea that all a woman is good for is having babies has roots in other things that I can write about in another post - one about fear of the future and the decay of a major civilization, which is a cycle the human family repeats throughout time.
-But, I digress.
+The axlotl tanks of Ix and recurrent views on women’s roles in society among some internet communities seem a little too similar for my comfort.
+The resurgence in primitive attitudes towards women in certain internet communities - the idea that all a woman is good for is having babies - has roots in other things that I may write about in another post.
+I believe that it’s part of fear of the future and the slow decay of a major civilization, which is a cyclical pattern that humanity repeats throughout time.

 Then the man said: